michaelpri10/Hide-Show-Unnecessary-Info-in-Chat/README.md

 ###Description

-A small UserScript to help avoid clutter on the sidebar of any Stack Exchange chatroom.
+A small userscript to help avoid clutter on the sidebar of any Stack Exchange chat room.

-- The chat room will load without showing the chat room's info or the present users in the chatroom
+- The chat room will load without showing the chat room's info or the present users in the chat room

 - There will be buttons that say "Show Info" or "Show Users", and when they are clicked on, the chat room's info or the present users will be shown